 First-time homeowners will definitely appreciate a tool kit.
 It doesn't need to be expensive or contain top-of-the-line tools, although quality ones can last generations.
 A basic home repair toolbox contains essential items such as a hammer, hacksaw, pliers, assorted screwdrivers, a plumber's wrench, a basin wrench, a drill, and a tape measure.

-Why not hire a locksmith to rekey all the doors?
-It's not only a thoughtful gift, it also promotes security.
-Homeowners receive a set of keys to the home at closing, of course, but who knows how many duplicates are out there—in the hands of contractors, neighbors, or even a kid who found a set lying in the street?
+Hiring a locksmith to rekey the doors is not only a thoughtful gift, but it also promotes security.
+Homeowners receive a set of keys to the home at closing, but who knows how many duplicates are out there—it could be contractors, neighbors, or even a kid who found a set lying in the street.

-You'd just pay for the locksmith's services, allowing the first-time homebuyers to specify what they want done.
-They might prefer new handles and locksets, especially if the existing hardware is outdated or worn.
-They might like to have all the doors, including the garage, adjusted to use one key.
+You'd pay for the locksmith's services, allowing the first-time homebuyers to specify what they want done.
+They might prefer new handles and locksets, especially if the existing hardware is outdated or worn, or they might like to have all the doors, including the garage, adjusted to use one key.

 Plants brighten up every space.
 Even if your homebuyer wasn't born with a green thumb, anybody can grow indoor house plants if they choose the right ones.
 Popular, hard-to-kill specimens include a spider plant, peace lily, snake plant, philodendron, or rubber tree.
 These types of plants are inexpensive, so you might want to also buy a decorative plant holder and tie a bright ribbon around the base.

-It's likely that your first-time homebuyer owns neither a spice rack nor quality spices—because who could do serious cooking in that tiny apartment kitchen?
-Now, though, those folks can get serious, and a collection of spices can jump-start culinary projects.
+Now that your first-time homebuyer owns a house, they can get more serious about cooking, and a collection of spices can jump-start culinary projects.
 These types of spices may cost a little more, but the difference in the taste and smell is dramatic.

 You don't have to fly to Granada to find fresh, high-grade herbs and spices, but it's rare to find them in a supermarket.
 Along with local gourmet stores, there may be retail outlets or specialists such as Penzeys within driving distance, or you may need to shop online.
-And yes, the rack is a good idea, because—contrary to popular belief—spices should never be stored above the stove.
+A spice rack is also a good idea because—contrary to popular belief—spices should never be stored above the stove.

-Whether using a small Hibachi on a balcony or firing up a super-duper gas grill on the back patio, many first-time homebuyers can't wait to host an outdoor barbecue.
-A sparkly new BBQ or grill sets, complete with tongs, forks, spatulas, and oven mitts, is always welcome for these folks.
-If you want to splurge (and they have the room), consider a stand-alone coal grill.
+Whether using a small hibachi grill on a balcony or firing up a super-duper gas grill on the back patio, many first-time homebuyers can't wait to host an outdoor barbecue.
+A sparkly new BBQ or grill sets, complete with tongs, forks, spatulas, and oven mitts, is always a welcoming gift.
+If they have the room and you want to splurge, consider a stand-alone coal grill.
 Tie a bow on top and remember to include a bag of charcoal.

-Becoming a homeowner often unleashes one's inner domestic animal.
-So what better way to feed the beast than with a cookbook—or two or three?
-For those learning the basics (how long do I roast that Thanksgiving turkey?), consider time-honored beginner's tomes like "The Joy of Cooking," "The New York Times Cookbook," or Mark Bittman's "How to Cook Everything."
+Becoming a homeowner often unleashes one's inner domestic animal, and cookbooks are a valuable tool to accompany this feeling.
+For those learning the basics—like how long to roast the Thanksgiving turkey—consider time-honored beginner's tomes like "The Joy of Cooking," "The New York Times Cookbook," or Mark Bittman's "How to Cook Everything."